 There are definitely things you can get for much cheaper with coupons than you can get at Costco.
 There are also TONS of items that are a better deal at Costco or that you can get in much larger quantities for a decent price, instead of a smaller quantity for super cheap at the grocery store.
 Quite honestly, most times it is worth it to me to pay a few pennies more and not have to drag my kids to 7 different stores with 32 different coupons.

-Since I started doing the Costco home coupon mailer match ups a year or so ago, your response has been off the charts.
+Since I started doing the Costco home coupon mailer match ups a few years ago, your response has been off the charts.
 It seems that there are many of you out there like me, who want to save money and lower your grocery budget, but struggle finding a good balance of time and energy spent versus pennies saved.

-We thought it would be helpful for me to share my favorite items to purchase at Costco.
+I thought it would be helpful for me to share my favorite items to purchase at Costco.
 These are things I buy on a very consistent basis and will rarely buy anywhere else.
-Since everyone shops Costco so differently, we’ve also included lists from our contributors.
-Emilie does a little bit of everything around TBFL and is a far fancier chef than me, check out her list of must-have items here.
-Jessie is our resident recipe guru and is an amazing cook, her list is here.
+Now I know that everyone does Costco so differently, so hopefully this just give you some ideas or a good jumping-off point.

 - Lettuce – The romaine lettuce comes in a pack of 6 for about $3.50, which is about $.58 per head.
 This is a crazy low price and having this much lettuce in our fridge forces us to eat more salad.
 I’m sure you can grow it for cheaper, but it’s not cheaper if you kill your lettuce plants year after year.
 (Hint: It’s me.
 I kill them.)